 (3) Research on Intersectional Identities (e.g. examining race and gender simultaneously)

-(4) Research on Policing and Criminal Justice (e.g. all of the above)
+(4) Research on Public Safety and Criminal Justice (e.g. all of the above)

 Dr. Goff's work has been recognized by several institutions including the Mellon Foundation; the Russell Sage Foundation, where he was a resident scholar during the 2008-2009 academic year; and the William T. Grant Foundation which selected him for their scholars program from 2010-2015.

 His work on equity issues in policing has led to formation of the Center for Policing Equity.
-Along with Chief Tracie L. Keesee, he is the co-founder and President.
+Along with Chief Tracie L. Keesee, he is the co-founder and CEO.

 - Applied Social Psychology